 An enrollment agreement is signed for each 12-week quarter of the Intensive English Program.
 A placement test is given to determine in which level a student will start the program.
 The tuition for one quarter is \$3700.
-All new students pay tuition at the time of registration.
-Current students pay tuition 14 days before the start of the next quarter.
+All students pay tuition 14 days before the start of the quarter of enrollment.
 The tuition due date is posted in the Bursar's office.